lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 ~~~
 {: .source}

-Note that because `AverageOrder` is an operation it will take care of the selection of
+Note that because `AverageOrder` is an operation it will take care of selecting
 the most suitable method.

-> ## Does such method always exist?
->
-> No. "No-method-found" is a special kind of error, and there are tools to
-> investigate such errors: see `?ShowArguments`, `?ShowDetails`, `?ShowMethods`
-> and `?ShowOtherMethods`.
-{: .callout}

-The following calculation shows that despite our success with calculating
-the average order for large permutation groups via conjugacy classes of
-elements, for pc groups from the Small Groups Library it could be faster
-to iterate over their elements than to calculate conjugacy classes:
+As a wrap up of this session, let us have a last look at another example, a so
+called pc group.
+These are groups admitting a subnormal series with cyclic factors.
+The
+first 1000 groups of order 1536 are pc groups.

 ~~~
 l:=List([1..1000],i->SmallGroup(1536,i));; List(l,AvgOrdOfGroup);;time;